 For desserts, we headed to another sidestreet along Lacson Avenue.
-Next on our gastronomic tour of Bacolod was Calea’s sweet cakes.
+Next on our Bacolod gastronomic tour was Calea’s sweet cakes.

-We attempted to eat at Calea the previous year we visited Bacolod City but was dissuaded because the place was packed full.
+We attempted to eat at Calea the previous year we visited Bacolod but was dissuaded because the place was packed full.
 This time, the place was still jampacked but we were really determined to taste the cakes they offer.
-So we braved the crowds and found us a seat at the back.
+So, we braved the crowds and found us a seat at the back part of the restaurant.

 Calea was not that large and it was pretty cramped inside.
 The crowd was on the younger side; students and yuppies mostly.
 The café buzzed with lively conversations.